WSMH: News operation

-As of December 2021, WSMH presently broadcasts 16½ hours of locally produced newscast each week (with 3 hours each weekday, 30 minutes on Saturdays, and an hour on Sundays).
+Sinclair announced numerous layoffs at WSMH/WEYI in March 2023, which led to a major cut in news production from the stations.
+As of April 15, 2023, WSMH presently broadcasts just five hours of locally produced newscasts each week, only airing an hour-long show at 10 p.m.
+WSMH no longer produces local weekend news.

 On October 28, 2002, WSMH started up a news department and began airing local broadcasts every night at 10.
 Called Fox 66 News at 10, it was assisted by Sinclair's centralized news department under the News Central brand.
 Local news originated from WSMH's studios while national news, weather, and sports aired from News Central headquarters in Hunt Valley, Maryland.
 The station was the first Sinclair-owned property to use the News Central service and marked the first time it had ventured into the local news market.
 In January 2006, Sinclair announced plans to end its News Central operation due to low ratings and expense.

 On April 10, Sinclair announced that CBS affiliate WNEM-TV would begin producing a nightly 10 o'clock show on WSMH known as TV 5 News at 10 on Fox 66.
 This began airing on April 24 from WNEM's studios on North Franklin Street in Downtown Saginaw.
 After the final News Central broadcast on April 21, many local WSMH news employees were laid off.
 It had been expected that some personalities would join the WNEM-produced newscast in the future according to a press release.
 This was the case for former WSMH reporter David Custer who joined the WNEM news team on May 3.